Brief Overview

 - Document the Builder “levels”: What does a Builder need to be able to do to earn publishing rights? (e.g. Take X# of DAI courses; Complete X# of projects; Complete X# of shadowing hours with a certified Builder)

-Audits & Administration
+Audits and Administration

 A method of auditing and oversight to ensure user permissions are kept updated and breadth of access is kept in check.